lmorg/murex/docs/commands/rx.md

 ## Examples

-    # inline regex file matching
+Inline regex file matching:

     cat: @{ rx: '.*\.txt' }

-    # writing a list of files to disk
+Writing a list of files to disk:

     rx: '.*\.go' -> > filelist.txt

-    # checking if any files exist
+Checking if files exist:

     if { rx: somefiles.* } then {
         # files exist
     }

-    # checking if no files exist
+Checking if files do not exist:

     !if { rx: somefiles.* } then {
         # files do not exist
     }

+Return all files apart from text files:

+    !g: '\.txt$'

 ## Detail